leeboardtools/gnucashjgnash/readme.md

 	 	- Checking
 	 	- Savings (converted to jGnash Checking)
 	 	- Moneymrkt
-	 - If an Asset account contains Stock child accounts, the Asset account is mapped to a jGnash Investment Account.

 - Stocks:
     - Stocks are imported based upon the stock symbol, such as AAPL (cmdty:id in the XML file), the Type (NASDAQ, NYSE, etc.)